Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ### Methodology of candidate screening in ATS

 ATS often time utilizes supervised learning as the hidden layer of candidate selection and candidate ranking.Supervised learning occurs when algorithms are loaded with instructional data and correct answers.
 The task of machine learning is to memorize the training databases and apply the gained knowledge, all based on real data.
-Supervised machine learning algorithms are described as learning functions Y=f(X), where the tool based on AI makes predictions about the future (Y) and new variable input data (X) [Le, 2021].
+Supervised machine learning algorithms are described as learning functions $Y=f(X)$, where the tool based on AI makes predictions about the future (Y) and new variable input data (X) [Le, 2021].
 In ATS, the training database can be the profile of successful candidate while the correct answer in this context is the compatible job title with such profile.
 The continuous feeding of candidate data to the tool will help it finalize the list of key skills for each job position.
 Then, these key words incorporate into the formation of job description or the candidate selection for a job position.

 ### Harmful feedback loop of Supervised Learning

 One of the most controverial issue of supervised learning is if the training data solely come from the past record, the predictions computed from such dataset may follow the pattern of the training data, which subsequently increase the level of bias in deliveration of predictions.
 The reason is supervised learning follows strictly the given record and unable to realize the possible mistake from the past database.
 Such a scenerio is labeled a harmful feedback loop, which "prevents the system from improving over time by removing the presence of unbiased data." [@soni_2022]

-As the algorithms in ATS are mostly supervised learning, it is inevitable to retain harmful feedback loop.
+By definition, feedback loop is a prevalent practice in machine learning that uses the output of the process as the input of the same process to improve the performance of prediction over time.
+Once the profile of a successful candidate is added to the tool's historical hiring data, an Applicant Tracking System feedback loop is created.
+This data will be fed into the system so that the applicant tracking system (ATS) can identify suitable candidates based on the skillsets and other information of previously successful candidates.
+Despite the fact that feedback loops frequently improve the algorithm's performance and precision, if the historical data is biased, it may exacerbate the ongoing bias in the tech industry's recruiting process.
+Since the algorithms in ATS are mostly supervised learning, it is inevitable to retain harmful feedback loop.
 The notorious example of a harmful feedback loop in delivering hiring decision using automated recruitment assistance is Amazon in 2014.
 The giant in technology had developed a tool with a desire to identify the candidate in a large pool of candidate efficiently, which possessed the same concept with a typical ATS.
 Despite the promised prospect, the tool turned out to discriminate againts women candidates as the trained database was dominent by male candidate.
 In the database, which include the profile of successful candidates in Amazon for the last 10 years, the amount of male applicant were overwhemingly more than the female candidates, which give the tool a perception that male candidate is preferred, while resumes containing the word "women" are reserved for other type of occupations[@hamilton_2018].

 ### Inflexibility in ATS screening